vinz243/cassette/README.md

 ```
 network.scgi.open_port = localhost:58081
 ```
-If you found it, just wite the done the port number somewhere.
+If you found it, just write the down the port number somewhere.

 #### Editing configuration

 This steps is only if you have a PTH account and you want to download from cassette.
 If you don't, skip this step, you will still be able to remotely play music.
-Use your favorite text editor to edit `~/.cassette/config.json` (create folder if it doesn't work).
+Use your favorite text editor to edit `~/.cassette/config.json` (create folder if it doesn't exists).

 Make it look like that: